e-gov/GOVSSO/TechnicalSpecification.md

 1. User requested to log out of client application
 2. Client application does its internal application session termination procedures.
 3. Client application redirects user agent to GOVSSO logout URL.
 The redirect must include the previous ID Token (as `id_token_hint` parameter) and a redirect URI (as `post_logout_redirect_uri` parameter) where the user agent must be redirected to after logout.
+This is specified in [6.4 Logout request](#64-logout-request).
 4. GOVSSO validates the logout request.
 If the ID Token is not linked to the active SSO session of given user agent, then nothing is done, and the user agent is redirected back to the `post_logout_redirect_uri`.
 GOVSSO will unlink the client application from SSO session in its session store.
 5. If more client applications are linked to the same SSO session, then GOVSSO will show a logout consent page.
 6. User can either select to log out from all other client applications that are linked to the same SSO session or to continue SSO session with other client applications.
-7. If the user selected to log out from all other client applications, GOVSSO will send a back-channel logout request to each linked client application and unlink client applications from GOVSSO session ([[OIDC-BACK](https://openid.net/specs/openid-connect-backchannel-1_0.html)]).
+7. If the user selected to log out from all other client applications, GOVSSO will send a back-channel logout request to each linked client application and unlink client applications from GOVSSO session.
+This is specified in [6.5 Back-channel logout request](#65-back-channel-logout-request).
 8. If no client applications remain linked to SSO session, GOVSSO will terminate the session.
 User has been logged out of all client applications.
 9. User agent is redirected back to the `post_logout_redirect_uri` of the client application which initiated the logout procedure.

 ### 4.4 Back-channel logout notifications

-Each GOVSSO client application must declare support to the OIDC Back-Channel logout specification ([[OIDC-BACK](https://openid.net/specs/openid-connect-backchannel-1_0.html)]).
+Each GOVSSO client application must declare support to the OIDC Back-Channel logout specification ([[OIDC-BACK](https://openid.net/specs/openid-connect-backchannel-1_0.html)]) whose relevant parts are specified in [6.5 Back-channel logout request](#65-back-channel-logout-request).
 Each client must provide a back-channel logout endpoint URL as part of their registration information.
 GOVSSO will send an out-of-band POST request to client application back-channel logout endpoint every time an SSO session ends.

 The logout request contains a Logout Token.
 The Logout Token must be validated according to OIDC Back-Channel logout specification [[OIDC-BACK](https://openid.net/specs/openid-connect-backchannel-1_0.html)] "2.6.
 Logout Token Validation".
 After receiving a valid Logout Token from the GOVSSO, the client application locates the session identified by the `sid` Claim.
 The client application then clears any state associated with the identified session.
 If the identified user is already logged out at the client application when the logout request is received, the logout is considered to have succeeded.